 The Legacy Project Conference Engagement Working Group helps coordinate and plan presentations at conferences including the US Conference on HIV/AIDS, the NMAC Biomedical HIV Prevention Summit, the International AIDS Conference, and many more.

 The New Investigators Working Group supports cross-network collaboration by promoting the various Network’s Scholars Programs while strategically promoting the involvement of underrepresented investigators.
+This group provides appropriate guidance and leadership in development, and dissemination of information about the various network new investigator programs and engagement of new investigators, with an emphasis on developing underrepresented minority researchers in the US.

 The WHRC is a cross-network working group of the Legacy Project comprised of women who are leaders in women’s health and HIV from around the United States.
 With community and staff representatives from all five NIH-funded HIV/AIDS clinical trials networks, this group provides culturally appropriate guidance and leadership in development, implementation, and dissemination of information about HIV research focused on and responsive to the needs of cisgender and transgender women and girls in the United States.